 Staff should never give non-prescribed drugs to a child unless there is specific permission from the parent / carers.
-Administration of the medicine will be witnessed, and counter signed by a second member of staff.
+Administration of the medicine will be witnessed and counter signed by a second member of staff.
+Telephone permission then written confirmation / permission will be sort by sending home a copy of Form B, Parental agreement for Academy / setting to administer medication.
+This will be an exceptional situation rather than the norm.